TheSudoersClub/TimeLineup/README.md

 <hr>

-> We Know this its lame but checking the pdf over and over or writing it on paper ! bro common we are programmers
+> We know its lame but checking the pdf over and over or writing it on paper ! bro !! common we are programmers